-Mutual credit is not intended, by design, to act as a long-term savings instrument; a large positive balance is more an indication of exposure to the future ability and willingness to trade of other group members (where risk clearly increases over the longer intervals) than it is a condition of wealth.
-If mutual credit worked as a long-term, reliable claim on wealth, the incentive would be to hoard it, reintroducing systemic shortage of liquidity.
-Instead, it encourages spending of surplus for a dynamic, high-turnover economy with a credit supply (set by the aggregate of mutually-agreed balance limits) that ‘breathes’, expanding and contracting according to need.
+Mutual credit is not intended, by design, to act as a long-term savings instrument; a large positive balance is more an indication of exposure to the future ability and willingness to trade of other group members (where risk clearly increases over longer intervals) than it is a condition of wealth.
+If mutual credit worked as a reliable indefinite claim on wealth, the incentive would be to hoard it, reintroducing systemic shortage of liquidity (not to mention inequality).
+Instead, it encourages spending of surplus for a dynamic, high-turnover economy with a credit supply – set by the aggregate of mutually-agreed balance limits – that ‘breathes’, expanding and contracting according to capacity and trust.